cantis/CoinPurse/readme.md

 cantis@gmail.com

 ## Overview
-Coin Purse is supposed to be a *virtual wallet* for my Pathfinder character recording what they spend and what they spend it on and what the current balance of their account it.
+Coin Purse is supposed to be a *virtual wallet* for Pathfinder characters.
+Recording what they spend and what they spend it on and what the current balance of their account it.

 This is intended as a test bench for Python Flask programming, it has an sqlite database, migrations and a configuration file.